 Services that Support Accessibility

 Lecture Capture course recording technology provides accessibility options for faculty and students.
 GW Lecture Capture automatically generates two files: an audio-only and an audio-video file with all of the presentation material.
 Faculty and students can adjust volume settings, zoom levels, and playback speeds when watching these recordings.
+Automated transcripts of recordings are available by request.
+These transcripts can be human edited to increase accuracy to closed captioning standards.

 Colonial Printing has wheelchair-accessible print kiosks at various locations on the Foggy Bottom and Mount Vernon campuses.